Anyone distributing voter registration cards in California should be familiar with the rules and regulations for conducting voter registration drives.

 Citizens who will be at least 18 years of age at the time of the next election may register to vote.

 A person who is convicted of a felony loses the right to register and vote while they are imprisoned or on parole for the conviction of a felony.
 Once their state prison term or county jail term (for serving a state prison sentence) and parole period is completed, the person’s ability to vote (if they were previously registered) or to register and vote is restored.
-For more information on the rights of people who have been incarcerated, please see the Secretary of State’s Voting Rights for Californians with Criminal Convictions or Detained in Jail or Prison.
+For more information on the rights of people who have been incarcerated, please see the Secretary of State’s Voting Rights: Persons with a Criminal History.

 A person found by a court to be mentally incompetent, and therefore disqualified from voting, may not register to vote.
 The registration of any voter found by a court to be mentally incompetent for voting purposes must be canceled by the county elections official.
 (Elections Code §§ 2208, 2209, 2210, 2211.)